Skip to main content

 FormatStructureBest For

-ClassicEach step has an Action (what to do), optional Test Data (input), and an Expected Result (what should happen).
-Steps can have sub-steps.Detailed step-by-step test procedures
+ClassicEach step has an Action, optional Test Data, and an Expected Result.Step-by-step test procedures

 Version History

 Every change to a test case is tracked as a new version.
-The History tab on the Details Sheet shows:
+The Versions tab on the Details Sheet shows:

 • A timeline of all versions with who made each change and when